What is a TXT Record

 Custom domain email addresses you create have important DNS Record settings called TXT records.
 The three TXT records are SPF, DKIM, and DMARC records.

-How to add DKIM Record Follow this guide to enhance sender authenticity for your domain's email address: How to set up and add a DKIM record
+What is a DKIM record?: Follow this guide to enhance sender authenticity for your domain’s email address.

-How to add DMARC Record Follow this guide to add a DMARC record to the domain's email.
+How to add a DMARC record: Follow this guide to configure DMARC for your domain’s email.

 -